 The application deadline for the Masters program for Fall 2014 is February 1, 2014.

 Applications are first reviewed by the Department’s Graduate Committee, and a recommendation is then made to the college, which makes the final decision.

 Most students are admitted as full-time, but part-time status is also possible.
 Some students are accepted with “Special Student” status.
 These students take up to 12 semester hours worth of coursework (overall) and are considered non-matriculating.

 Information on tuition, fees, billing policies and procedures is provided by the Northeastern University Registrar’s Office.

 The Department of History provides a number of competitive financial awards to entering graduate students.
 Applicants should indicate if they are interested in departmental funding on Section II of the application.
 Qualified Ph.D. students may be granted a Stipended Graduate Assistantship (SGA).
-SGAs require full time study (8 semester hours per semester) and provide up to 12 credits of tuition waiver per semester in exchange for 20 hours per week of teaching assistance.
+SGAs require full time study (8 semester hours per semester) and provide up to 12 credits of tuition waiver per semester in exchange for teaching assistance.
 Qualified doctoral students are also eligible for additional funding as University Excellence Fellows.
 Ph.D. students who have been advanced to doctoral candidacy are eligible to receive paid instructorships for up to two years.

 Tuition scholarships are also available to M.A. students enrolled in full time study (8 semester hours per semester).